tehomic/blog/draft/2025-08-10-the-leper-and-leviticus.markdown

 Every old testament occurance of people contracting leprosy are spiritual.
 Not one time does the person just randomly contract it by accidental contact that allows the disease to naturally migrate from one person to another.
 In all cases, leprosy is contracted by judgement of a person caught rebelling against the will of God.
 Similarly, every instance of a person cured of leperosy is a spiritual or miraculous healing by the grace of God.
 This shows that leprosy is really a spiritual condition that is tagged by a physical disease.
 This shows what leprosy really is.
 It is spiritual death because any person afflicted by leprosy was virtually a dead man walking, with no licence even to associate with other healthy people, but only with his/her own kind.

-Jesus said "what comes out of the heart is what defiles the man. for out of the heart comes pride, arrogance, wrath, hatred, coveting, disobediance, lust, greed, slander, folly, sexual immorality and wickedness".
+Jesus said "what comes out of the heart is what defiles the man.
+For out of the heart comes pride, arrogance, wrath, hatred, coveting, disobediance, lust, greed, slander, folly, sexual immorality and wickedness".
 Consider the story of king Uzziah who was incited by pride, demanding the right to burn incense in the inner court of God's sanctuary.
 The priests tried to reason with him attempting to turn him around by warning that to do so would violate the exclusive and special priesthood ministry mandate.
 That only made Uzziah furious and stubborn, his face seething with rage.
 Then leperosy erupted on his forehead which changed the power contest completely.
 King Uzziah was immediately a defeated man and quickly thrust out of the sanctuary.
 This occurance shows the power of condemnation which is actually the root of leperosy.
 Anyone who transgressed the law willfully showing disdain for the law and contempt for righteousness, was a candidate for leperosy.
 I wonder if the mark of Cain was leperosy or something equivalent.

 Although, there is also the case where injustice and betrayal cause an innocent person to be condemned for a sin they did not commit.
 It is remarkable that before cleasing a leper Jesus never said 'your sins are forgiven' before touching them, eventhough He did on other occasions such as the paralytic man lowered from the exposed roof of a house.
 Notice that Jesus did what was socially unthinkable in jewish culture.
 He touched the leper, to demonstrate His loving kindness and also activate the cleansing miracle.
 The other remarkable saying of Jesus about cleansing a leper was His command about offering the cleasing sacrifice 'as a testimony to them'.
 I reckon He might be saying "offer the sacrifice to be fully vindicated by the Lord your God".